OpenCommit-H/github-readme-developer-health/README.md

 ## Customization

-You can customize the appearence of your Health-Stats with URL params.
+You can customize the appearence of your Health-Stats-Card with URL params.

 for example,